dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-bindings/_index.md

 title: "Implementing a .NET input/output binding component"
 linkTitle: "Bindings"
 weight: 1000
-description: How to create an input/output binding with the Dapr Pluggable Components .NET SDK
+description: How to create an input/output binding with the Dapr pluggable components .NET SDK
 no_list: true
 is_preview: true
 ---

 Creating a binding component requires just a few basic steps.

-## Add Bindings Namespaces
+## Add bindings namespaces

 Add `using` statements for the bindings related namespaces.